pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 Not very easy to discover.
 But anyway, now we know.

-Also, there's no rules or conventions on what can or cannot be an iterator.
+Also, there are no rules or conventions on what can or cannot be an iterator.
 If the type impls `Iterator` then it's an iterator.
 Some creative examples from the standard library:

 ```rust
 use std::sync::mpsc::channel;